 Committee of Inquiry

-1. Members of the public are now permitted to sit on committees of Enquiry, previously only States Members were permitted to sit.
+Members of the public are now allowed to sit on Committees of Inquiry, in the past only States Members were able to sit.

-4. A person appointed to a Committee of Inquiry shall take an oath before the Bailiff in the form contained in a standing order.
+A person appointed to a Committee of Inquiry has to take an oath before the Bailiff.